 Ten entrepreneurs established the company in 2014, seven of whom had a background in technology as developers or designers.

-“We have built most of the technical solutions ourselves, including the web interface, mobile back end with drive-out optimisation, picking systems, etc. Owning the entire business chain gives us full control over all its components.”
+The entrepreneurs in Kolonial have built most of the technical solutions themselves, including the web interface, mobile back end with drive-out optimisation, picking systems, etc. Owning the entire business chain gives them full control over all its components.

 With this type of internal competence to develop the idea, they rapidly used the available technology to further improve other aspects of online shopping by making everything more functional.